Penis implant: Is it possible to surgically enlarge the penis?

 These risks must be clearly explained to any patient considering such an operation.
 Caution is advised, and it is essential to consult an experienced urologist-andrologist for a personalized assessment.

-The professional point of view: why I advise against simple lengthening surgery
+The professional perspective: why I advise against penis enlargement surgery

-As a specialist in male sexual health, my opinion is clear: surgery aimed solely at lengthening the erect penis is not a satisfactory or safe solution for the majority of men.
-Major operations carry too many risks, and simpler procedures produce only a limited effect at rest, with no real benefit when erect.
+As a specialist in men’s sexual health, my opinion is clear: surgery aimed solely at lengthening the erect penis is neither a satisfactory nor a safe solution for the majority of men .
+Extensive procedures carry too many risks, and simpler interventions produce only a limited effect at rest, with no real benefit during erection.

 Instead, I recommend considering medical solutions tailored to each individual case, including treatments to improve erectile function, or volume-enhancing procedures under local anaesthetic, which offer a better benefit/risk ratio.